The Watchful Eye: Broadcast

 The Watchful Eye premiered on Freeform on January 30, 2023, with two new episodes.
 It also simulcasted the two-episode premiere on ABC Spark in Canada the same day.
+The series later became available to stream on Hulu.
+The series was removed on Hulu on July 1, 2023.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported an 80% approval rating with an average rating of 5.5/10, based on 5 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 67% approval rating with an average rating of 5.5/10, based on 6 critic reviews.
 Metacritic, which uses a weighted average, assigned a score of 57 out of 100 based on 4 critics, indicating "mixed or average reviews".

+Judy Berman of Time stated, "The Watchful Eye has no highbrow aspirations.
+It's just a solidly built thriller, with a smartly assembled cast of characters and well-executed plot beats, whose brisk pace guarantees a consistently exhilarating watch.
+At a time when so many shows reach for prestige signifiers that exceed their grasp, that lack of pretense is as refreshing as it is fun."
+Anna Govert of Paste gave the show a grade of 8.4 out of 10, writing, "With a compelling cast of characters and an unending swath of secrets to uncover, The Watchful Eye is instantly addictive, and has all the potential to become your next TV obsession.
+As the walls begin to close in around Elena, it'The Watchful Eye absolutely worth keeping an eye out for."

 Ratings

+Accolades

+The series won Best Drama/Action Poster for a TV/Streaming Series at the 2023 Golden Trailer Awards.